 Bringing Taste to the Table

 Maldon Salt is a brand beloved by chefs, foodies, and wannabe foodies alike.
 Despite all their brand awareness, however, Maldon had done little to harness the cultural cache across the online communities who were so regularly promoting them.
-So, when they came to us for help igniting their social media presence, we couldn’t wait to sink our teeth in (no pun intended… okay, perhaps a little pun intended.)
+So, when they came to us for help igniting the Maldon Salt social media presence, we couldn’t wait to sink our teeth in (no pun intended… okay, perhaps a little pun intended.)
 We relaunched the Maldon Salt core channels – Facebook and Twitter – giving both a clear purpose and led an on-pack promotion to ensure we showed we were worth our salt (pun definitely intended.)

 Creating platforms that had genuine value was important, for both the brand and us.
 We worked with Maldon Salt to understand their overarching business objectives, and subsequently created a winning recipe for promotional, inspirational, and educational content to keep users coming back for more.